Pioneer Human Services Co-Occurring Residential Program

 Pioneer Human Services Co-Occurring Residential Program - Seattle, WA

 Pioneer Human Services Co-occurring Residential Program is an addiction treatment center located at 11900 Beacon Avenue South in the 98178 zip code in Seattle, WA.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Pioneer Human Services Co-occurring Residential Program include relapse prevention, motivational interviewing and motivational incentives.
-Pioneer Human Services Co-occurring Residential Program provides residential heroin rehab and 60 and 90 day inpatient heroin rehab.
-It also provides residential heroin addiction treatment and inpatient treatment for co-occurring mental health and heroin use.
+Some of the treatment approaches used by Pioneer Human Services Co-occurring Residential Program include relapse prevention, motivational incentives and dialectical behavior therapy.
+Pioneer Human Services Co-occurring Residential Program provides 90 day inpatient heroin rehab and long term heroin rehab.
+It also provides inpatient treatment for heroin addiction and mental health diagnosis and residential treatment for heroin use.

 Address: 11900 Beacon Avenue South, Seattle, WA 98178